helauren42/appman/README.md

 ## Recommended
 Put all your application's necessary dependencies inside of /appman/apps.
-Add an uninstall.sh inside of /appman/apps/your_application_name
+Copy your an uninstall.sh inside of /appman/apps/your_application_name, make it terminate active processes if any